Solicited and unsolicited feedback from customers can be used by organizations to foster business improvements and transform the customer experience.

 Unsolicited customer feedback, meanwhile, is feedback shared by customers without having been prompted or asked to by the business.

-Getting both types of feedback can provide a more complete picture of the customer experience.
-For example, while handing out surveys can be a great way for your organization to obtain baseline information about customers, you can also benefit from managing feedback that comes from people who have decided to share their thoughts and experiences without being asked to.
+Getting both types of feedback can provide a more complete, accurate, and integrated picture of the customer experience.
+For example, while handing out surveys can be a great way for your organization to obtain baseline information about customers, you can also benefit from managing feedback from people who have decided to share their thoughts and experiences without being asked to.

 Structured Data vs. Unstructured Data